 Arun and Mom were both equally rigid about their ideas.
 And it was a horrible thing when they disagreed.
 Somehow, in all these years, they had never really realised how much they disagree!
 They had always got along well because Arun was the “ideal child” just like Mom.
 Out of the many things they had in common, they both lacked the ability to accept that the other person with a different opinion could be right too and the dire need to make sure they prove their point and make the other person agree with them.
 So Mom and Arun were in the red zone almost always, unless they both had the same views about a certain thing.

-Dad and I would sometimes add fuel to the fire or ignite a spark between them just to have a little fun!
+I and Dad would sometimes add fuel to the fire or ignite a spark between them just to have a little fun!
 However, it was always the both of us who eventually had to pour water and calm them down.
-This was turning in favour of my relation with Mom.
-This phase had finally lead her to see that I may not be a disgrace after all.
+This was turning in favour of my relationship with Mom.
+This phase had finally led her to see that I may not be a disgrace after all.
 She was starting to notice the qualities I possessed as a person and also starting to value my opinions.

 She was also starting to see how ungrateful Riya was.
 And her lack of motivation for practically anything.
 But this was just making things worse.
 What my mother didn’t see was WHY was Riya this way?
 She just saw the outcome and started nagging to suddenly undo the effects of 18 years of parenting (or should I say lack of parenting) on her!

 Riya didn’t have to struggle for anything, ever!
-Our parents had enough money always and she never even had to remind them to fulfil any of her demands, she just had to say once!
+Our parents always had enough money and she never even had to remind them to fulfil any of her demands, she just had to say once!
 She wasn’t overly ambitious like Arun who just had to make it to IIT!
 So, she never had to really work hard.
 She wasn’t doing anything unconventional like me hence she never had to struggle for parental approval and acceptance!
 Suddenly, if Mom realised that her “princess” had no substance in her personality, it was because she never got to “learn” anything!
-She was an irritating millennial who would loosely use the word “depression” if her make up got smudged in a party!
+She was an irritating millennial who would loosely use the word “depression” if her make-up got smudged at a party!